devkral/django-fast-ratelimit/README.md

 Also supports:
 * block: should hard block with an RatelimitExceeded exception (subclass of PermissionDenied) or only annotate request with ratelimit

+## helpers

+* ratelimit.invertedset: inverts a collection, useful for http methods

 ## methods